 - Establishing a learning network to share knowledge, resources, and local examples

 - Building the evidence base around anchor institutions including evaluation of their impact on health inequalities and population health outcomes

 What can you do to get involved?

 We are keen to speak to anyone who is involved in working in or with anchor institutions so that we can build a network of interested people to push information out to and connect with.

-Use the links below to find out more information on the work:
+Use the link below 'Further detail on the planned PHE NEY work on anchor institutions' to find out more information on the work.